Ledger | TitaniumGuard

 Platform guarantees

-Core behaviors in the current release.
+Core extension behaviors in the current release.

 Invariant 1